 - Don't interrupt people who are on their cell phones unless you absolutely have to.
 They will not give you their full attention and will most likely forget about you the moment you part ways.

-Follow these steps and you will have a great in-person initial contact experience most of the time.
+Follow these steps, and you will have a great in-person initial contact experience most of the time.

 Initial Contact Through Other Methods

 You may think that you can't control initial contact when you are not physically in front of your potential client, but this isn't true.
-However your potential client may make initial contact, there certain things to be aware of when advertising yourself and your product.
+However your potential client may make initial contact, there are certain things to be aware of when advertising yourself and your product.
 Photos, website design, flyer design, and business card design are a few areas that you should be aware of when making initial contact.

 Using Photos for Initial Contact

 One of the biggest mistakes that people make is their choice of photos.
 Photos can be placed on business cards, flyers, social media profiles, websites, etc. Your photo needs to be friendly and professional.
-You should not use glamour shots, pictures taken with a low-megapixel camera or cell phone, photos that have other people besides yourself in them, photos of other people or things (like your pets, for example), photos of you where you are not dressed appropriately, old photos, photos that are overly sexual, etc. Your photo should look like you would look at an in-person initial contact: dressed appropriately, well-groomed, and smiling.
+You should not use glamour shots, pictures taken with a low-megapixel camera or cell phone, photos that have other people besides yourself in them, photos of other people or things (like your pets, for example), or photos of you where you are not dressed appropriately, old photos, photos that are overly sexual, etc. Your photo should look like you would look at an in-person initial contact: dressed appropriately, well-groomed, and smiling.
 Try to avoid distracting backgrounds and colors.
-You don't have to use a professional photo, just make sure your photo is approachable.
+You don't have to use a professional photo; just make sure your photo is approachable.
 In fact, using a regular point-and-shoot camera gives you the ability to update your photos at any time without spending a lot of money on professional shots.
 Just remember, when using these types of cameras, to have good lighting.

 Initial Contact on a Website